weberBen/Binoculars-CPU/README.md

 ## **Notes**

+- Short-length content may require similar processing time as long-length content because only the latter benefits from parallelization.
 - When initializing models, you may encounter the following warning:
   ```
   Some weights of LlamaForCausalLM were not initialized from the model checkpoint at HuggingFaceTB/SmolLM2-135M and are newly initialized.